Chapter 6: Go Generics - Write Once, Use With Any Type

 Go blog diagram 4

-Use Generics When:
+When to Use Generics

 go